-The purpose of this Advisory is to remind prescribers who serve Maryland Medicaid recipients of the October 1, 2008 deadline for utilizing for Medicaid patients, only fully tamper-resistant prescriptions that meet ALL THREE REQUIREMENTS listed below, and to communicate the recent clarification from the Centers for Medicare and Medicaid Services (CMS) about prescribers' computergenerated printed prescriptions.
+The purpose of this Advisory is to remind pharmacists who serve Maryland Medicaid recipients of the October 1, 2008 deadline for fully tamper-resistant prescriptions with security features that enable the pharmacy to detect copying, altering and forging.

 In 2007 Congress enacted federal legislation that requires State Medicaid Program providers to use tamper-resistant prescription pads/paper.
 The law requires all written Medicaid prescriptions for outpatient drugs, whether handwritten or computer-generated, to be tamper-resistant in order for them to be reimbursed by the Medicaid Program.
 These requirements apply whether Medicaid is the primary or secondary payer of the prescription.
 Beginning this past April 1, 2008, Medicaid required that all written prescriptions have at least one security feature from the list below.
+Beginning October 1, 2008 they must contain at least three security features as described below.